danielabar/meblog/src/markdown/rails-kafka-consumer.md

 end
 ```

-At this point, if the project is using [Rubocop](https://rubocop.org/) with a default configuration, this code will light up with the following offenses warning that the complexity of the `consume` method is too high and that there's too many lines:
+At this point, if the project is using [Rubocop](https://rubocop.org/) with a default configuration, this code will light up with the following offenses warning that the complexity of the `consume` method is too high and that the method is too long:

 ```
 app/consumers/product_inventory_consumer.rb:2:3:C: Metrics/AbcSize:Assignment